Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Season Stats

-- Goedert has 56 catches on 76 targets for 830 yards and four touchdowns, averaging 48.8 yards per game.
+- This season Goedert has 56 catches (on 76 targets) for 830 yards and four touchdowns, averaging 48.8 yards per game.

-- With six targets in the red zone this season, Goedert has been on the receiving end of 9.7% of his team's 62 red zone pass attempts.
+- Goedert has seen the ball thrown his way six times in the red zone this season, 9.7% of his team's 62 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Buccaneers.